Ring (film): Production

 In their film script, Takashi and Nakata changed the protagonist's gender (from male to female), name (from Kazuyuki Asakawa to Reiko Asakawa), marital status (from married to divorced) and child's gender and name (from daughter Yoko to son Yoichi).

 With the budget of US$1.5 million, the entire production took nine months and one week.
 According to director Nakata, the script and pre-production process took three or four months, shooting five weeks and post-production four months.

 The special effects on the cursed video tape and some parts in the film were shot on a 35 mm film which was passed on to a laboratory in which a computer added a "grainy" effect.
 Extended visual effects were used in the scene in which the ghost of Sadako Yamamura climbs out of the television.
-First, they shot the kabuki actress Rie Inoo walking backwards in a jerky, exaggerated motion.
-They then played the film in reverse to portray an unnatural-looking walk for Sadako.
+First, they shot the kabuki actress Rie Inō walking backwards in a jerky, exaggerated motion.
+They then played the film in reverse to portray an unnatural-looking walk for Sadako now known in pop culture as "the creepy japanese ghost girl walk" as described by one of the editors friends.

 Release

-Ring was released in Japan on January 31, 1998 where it was distributed by Toho.
+Ring was released in Japan on January 31, 1998, where it was distributed by Toho.
 Upon release in Japan, Ring became the highest-grossing horror film in the country.
 The film was shown at the 1999 Fantasia Film Festival where it won the first place award for Best Feature in the Asian films section.

 In the Philippines, the film was given limited releases as Ring: Circle of Evil on both December 4, 2002, and January 11, 2003, to coincide with the North American remake's release on January 17.